Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/yN5Xi9S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The above figure shows the process used in assigning ticket to an agent
+The above figure shows osTicket that was raised by an end-user.
+An agent name Jane Doe opened the ticket to check its content.
+The ticket says an entire online mobile banking is down.
 </p>
 <br />